How do I tell HMRC my Tax Code is Wrong?

 Why does my tax code matter?

-If there is an error with your tax code then you are paying the wrong amount of income tax.
+If you are a taxpayer who has a tax code error it is likely that you are paying the wrong amount of income tax.

-If you have paid too much then you can reclaim the overpayment, as long as you are within HMRC’s deadlines.
+You can reclaim the overpayment of tax as long as you are within HMRC’s deadlines.

-As soon as you realise there has been a mistake with your PAYE tax code or you have had a change in circumstances you must get in touch with HMRC by email or phone (0300 200 3300).
+As soon as you realise there has been a mistake with your PAYE tax code or you have had a change in circumstances you must get in touch with HMRC online or by phone on 0300 200 3300.

-HMRC can make adjustments and send your employer a new tax code to use moving forward.
-If you have overpaid income tax because of an incorrect code you should receive this back automatically after your new tax code has been operated.
+If you have overpaid income tax in the current tax year because of an incorrect code you should receive this back automatically in your next pay (after your new tax code has been operated).